 72 Sold Reviews: What Real Sellers Say#

-72 Sold has strong ratings on Google — 4.8 stars across thousands of reviews.
-But there's an important caveat: multiple independent review sites (Clever Real Estate, Houzeo, RealEstateBees) have noted that the majority of positive Google reviews come from partner agents, not actual home sellers.
-One analysis of 500 recent reviews found roughly 90% were from affiliated realtors.
+Multiple independent review sites (Clever Real Estate, Houzeo, RealEstateBees) have noted that the majority of positive Google reviews come from partner agents, not actual home sellers.
+One analysis of 500 recent Google reviews found roughly 90% were from affiliated realtors reviewing the program as a business tool — not from homeowners who used 72 Sold to sell their property.

-- Google: 4.8 stars (2,000+ reviews — mostly from agents)
+- Google: 4.8 stars (2,000+ reviews — mostly from agents, not sellers)

 - BBB: A+ rating, 4.2/5 from customer reviews